yesihaveidea/myrtille/README.md

 The remote clipboard content can also be retrieved locally with the "Clipboard" button (text format only).

-You can upload/download file(s) to/from the user documents folder with the "My documents" button.
+You can upload/download file(s) to/from the user documents folder with the "Files" button.
 Note that it requires the rdp server to be localhost (same machine as the http server) or a domain to be specified.

 ## Third-party
 Myrtille uses the following licensed software: